patpatpatpatpat/roph-rewards/README.md

 3. Open Windows command prompt, run `pip install robobrowser`

 ## Usage
 1. Open `credentials.py`, replace `yourusername` and `yourpassword` with your actual ROPH username and password.
+Add more dictionaries if you have multiple accounts.
 2. Using the terminal/command prompt, switch to the directory where you downloaded the roph-rewards project.
 3. Run the script: `python roph_events.py`